jmarhee/terraform-digitalocean-external-db-k3s/README.md

 [![Build Status](https://cloud.drone.io/api/badges/jmarhee/terraform-digitalocean-kubernetes/status.svg)](https://cloud.drone.io/jmarhee/terraform-digitalocean-kubernetes)

 Terraform module to deploy a highly-available K3s cluster using DigitalOcean DBaaS-backed Postgres cluster.

+## Architecture

+This module deploys a Postgres cluster that the control plane pool will connect to on startup, a load balancer that the workers will register through to the control plane pool, and a set of worker nodes that will be managed by the control plane pool.

+This setup is fully highly available.
+The control plane pool is set up to be `n+1` nodes, where `n` is the number of replicas of the initial control plane node you specify in your .tfvars file.
+To scale this pool, manage the `control_plane_replica_count` variable.

+The worker pool size is managed by the `worker_node_count` variable, and can be scaled up or down as needed.

+The cluster kubeconfig will connect to the control plane nodes through the load balancer address through the `cluster_lb_address` output value.
+This will be located in the module root at the end of `terraform apply`.

 ## Usage